Lost Codicil Probate Case Study

-After her mother had passed away, Mrs C spoke with our Probate Advisory team and arranged for a home visit from one of our specialist Probate Consultants.
+After her mother had passed away, Mrs C spoke with our Probate Advisory team and arranged for meeting with one of our specialist Probate Consultants.

 Mrs C's mother had originally appointed a large bank to be the Executor of her Will.
 However, a number of years later she prepared a Codicil which altered her Will, cancelling the appointment of the bank as Executor and appointing her three children as Executors instead.
 The Codicil was stored in the bank along with the Will.